KinkyMakers/OSSM-hardware/FAQ.md

 A: Well there are a few designs available.
 THere are standard pipe mounts for US/Canadian along with 80/20 rails that can be used like a construction set.
 There are even manfrotto boom compatible adaptors.
 It is really limited by you imagination.

 ### Q: How do I control my OSSM
 A: It depends on how you are going to use it.
-Basic OSSM control is via a web page there are also hardware controller.
+Basic OSSM control is via the wired remote and a more advanced remote is available from community members (M5 Remote).
 If you want something specific you can create your own that is the great thing about open source hardware.

-### Q: Did you just say "control via a web page?"
+### Q: I heard somewhere you can "control via a web page?"
 Can I get people to control my OSSM over the internet?
-A: Yes you can control an OSSM over the internet.
-Isn't it a great time to be alive and kinky.
+A: As of April 2023 you cannot control an OSSM over the internet.
+In the past R&D offered a web page that allowed very basic control with speed and depth settings over wifi.

+### Q: X-Toy and funscript support.
+Where is it?
+A: As of April 2023 there is a highly experimental X-toy firmware forked from an earlier version that requires endstops.
+This code has significant issue and is not considered to be safe for use on humans.
+There are frequent pauses, it loses track of where it is and has a tendency to randomly extend to maximum depth.
+Development of an X-Toys firmware is happening but it is complicated.

+### Q: Why is X-Toys/Funscripts/ButtplugIO so difficult?
+A: Things are a lot more complicated once you dig down into them.

+- The motion core does not yet support position streaming.
+This is in development and requires a complete redesign of the safety architecture as you don't want to accidentally stab yourself.
+- From the experimental software we learnt that the latency margin is really thin, Bluetooth especially struggles here.
+This will be a challenge to overcome.
+- The data models of both xtoys and Buttplug.io do not support complex data models as it would be required for OSSM out of the box.
+As scaling to the full length of OSSM is just not an option.
+There might be a workaround by emulating an other toy.
+But you won't be able to control all aspects of OSSM through this.

 ### Q: There is an OSSM reference board do I have to buy it to make an OSSM?
 A: No you don't but it does make building an OSSM a lot easier and stops you having to solder anything.